The leading global voice

 Home > 2nd Global Summit on Circulatory Health

-The World Heart Federation 2nd Global Summit on Circulatory Health will be held at the Suntec Singapore Convention & Exhibition Centre in Singapore on 12 and 13 July 2017 in collaboration with the Asian Pacific Society of Cardiology, the Asia-Pacific Heart Network and the Singapore Heart Foundation.
+The World Heart Federation 2nd Global Summit on Circulatory Health was held at the Suntec Singapore Convention & Exhibition Centre in Singapore on 12 and 13 July 2017 in collaboration with the Asian Pacific Society of Cardiology, the Asia-Pacific Heart Network and the Singapore Heart Foundation.

-The Summit will bring together policymakers and leading thinkers and influencers in health, science and industry to share their insights and strategies to address the question:
+The Summit brought together policymakers and leading thinkers and influencers in health, science and industry to share their insights and strategies to address the question:

 Heart disease and stroke remain the world’s foremost causes of premature death, despite being largely preventable through the mitigation of known risk factors.
 Diseases of the circulatory system are concentrated in low- and middle-income countries, where over 80% of premature deaths due to heart disease and stroke occur and where rheumatic heart disease continues to exact a vast health burden on the people that can least afford it.
 Without swift adoption of prevention and intervention strategies, current trends indicate increased global death and disability from preventable non-communicable diseases (NCDs).